Trinidad and Tobago Film Festival

-The Trinidad and Tobago film festival (ttff) is a film festival in the Anglophone Caribbean.
-It takes place annually in Trinidad and Tobago in the latter half of September, and runs for approximately two weeks.
-The festival screens feature-length narrative and documentary films, as well as short and experimental films.
+The Trinidad and Tobago film festival (stylised as "trinidad+tobago film festival" or "ttff") is a film festival in the Anglophone Caribbean.
+Launched in 2006, the festival takes place annually in Trinidad and Tobago in the latter half of September, and runs for approximately two weeks.
+It screens feature-length narrative and documentary films, as well as short and experimental films (shown during its "New Media" exhibits), with a focus on the Caribbean and the Caribbean diaspora.

 History

-The Festival has its origins in the Kairi Film Festival, a one-off event that took place over three days in November 2002 in Port of Spain.
-The first Trinidad and Tobago film festival took place in 2006, and was supported by the Trinidad & Tobago Film Company, a state enterprise.
+The festival has its origins in the Kairi Film Festival, a one-off event that took place over three days in November 2002 in Port of Spain.
+As stated on the official website, "The festival was initially conceived in 2005 by film historian, academic and producer, Dr Bruce Paddington with the unique intention of showing only Caribbean films."
+The first Trinidad and Tobago Film Festival took place in 2006, and was supported by the Trinidad & Tobago Film Company, a state enterprise.
 Films screened included Sistagod, directed by Trinidadian filmmaker Yao Ramesar, and the documentary Calypso Dreams.

-In 2007 the Festival expanded to its current length, and included, for the first time, screenings outside of Port of Spain, including Tobago.
+In 2007, the Festival expanded to its current length, and included, for the first time, screenings outside of Port of Spain, including Tobago.
 The Festival opened with Trinidadian filmmaker Frances-Anne Solomon's Canadian feature film A Winter Tale.
 One of the films shown was the Trinidad and Tobago classic Bim (1974), directed by Hugh A. Robertson.

-In 2008 the cable television provider Flow became the Festival's presenting sponsor, and the festival expanded further to include technical workshops, and began a partnership with the University of the West Indies.
+In 2008, the cable television provider Flow became the festival's presenting sponsor, and ttff expanded further to include technical workshops, and began a partnership with the University of the West Indies.
+As Marina Salandy-Brown (at the time executive director) noted, this third edition of the festival featured "sixty-seven films, shorts and prize-winning features including comedy, drama and animation."
 Among the festival's guests that year was the British artist and filmmaker Isaac Julien.

-The 2009 Festival opened with the film Rain, written and directed by Maria Govan of the Bahamas.
+The 2009 festival (ttff/09) opened with the film Rain, written and directed by Maria Govan of the Bahamas.
 2009 also saw the inclusion of jury prizes.
 Guests that year included the Mexican filmmaker Carlos Reygadas, director of the Cannes Film Festival Jury Prize-winning Silent Light, and Hilton Als, theatre critic for The New Yorker magazine.
-In 2010 the festival held a retrospective of the films of Brazil's Daniela Thomas, and entered into a partnership with the Zanzibar International Film Festival.
+In 2010, the festival held a retrospective of the films of Brazil's Daniela Thomas, and entered into a partnership with the Zanzibar International Film Festival.